 I’m really bad at waiting – or rather, I hate to wait.
 I’m a bad wait-er.
 I’m a foot tapping, sighing, “oh my gosh, I’m going to die here” wait-er.
 When I was a kid, the worst possible answer was, “let me think about it” followed by the equally disturbing, “I’ll talk to your father.”
-Every kid knows that’s the answer that is no answer.
+Every kid knows it’s the answer that is no answer.

 In my faith walk, I’m starting to realize waiting has purpose.God isn't a stressed out parent trying to put off begging and pressure.
 Click To Tweet